Friedrich Samuel Gottfried Sack

-Friedrich Samuel Gottfried Sack (1738–1817) was Prussian theologian, court preacher, and Church governor.
+Friedrich Samuel Gottfried Sack (1738–1817) was a Prussian theologian, court preacher, and Church governor.

 Life

-Friedrich Samuel Gottfried Sack was born in Magdeburg on 4 September 1738, the eldest son of August Friedrich Wilhelm Sack by his second wife.
+Friedrich Samuel Gottfried Sack was born in Magdeburg in the Prussian Duchy of Magdeburg on 4 September 1738, the eldest son of August Friedrich Wilhelm Sack by his second wife.
 His mother was descended of a French refugee family, which explains a fondness which Sack had for the French language and literature.

 He studied at the University of Frankfort-on-the-Oder from 1755 to 1757.
 The next two years he studied in England, coming into contact with Secker, the Archbishop of Canterbury, Kennicott, Lardner, and others.
 On his return to Germany he acted as tutor to a young nobleman, whom he accompanied to Frankfort-on-the-Oder, and where he again heard lectures.
 He now associated much with Tollner.

 After preaching at Magdeburg (1769–1777), he was called by Frederick II as fifth court preacher to Berlin.
 Gradually he rose to the first place.
 In 1786 he became a member of the high consistory.
 The years 1804–1813 were spent in arduous devotion to the oppressed and suffering people of the capital.
 In 1816 the King conferred upon him the title of bishop of the Evangelical Church.
 He died on 2 October 1817.

-Sons
+Family

-Friedrich Ferdinand Adolph Sack was born at Berlin on 16 July 1788, and succeeded his father as court and cathedral preacher.
-He died on 16 October 1842.
-Together with his younger brother, Carl Heinrich Sack, he published Sermons (Bonn, 1835).
-He is also the author of the communion hymn Du ladest, Herr, zu deinem Tisch.
+Friedrich Samuel Gottfried Sack was married Johanna Wilhelmine Spalding (1753–1832), daughter of Protestant theologian and philosopher Johann Joachim Spalding (1714–1804).
+His eldest son was Wilhelm Friedrich Sack (1772–1854), who was chief President of the Prussian Supreme Tribunal in Berlin.
+Sack's daughter Friederike Henriette Sack (1781–1852), married the Oberamts government councillor in Glogau Johann Wichardt Erbkam (1771–1838).
+Another daughter, Eleonore Philippine Amalie Sack (1783–1862), was married the later Minister of Culture Friedrich Eichhorn (1779–1856).
+His another son was Friedrich Ferdinand Adolph Sack (1788–1842), who also a court and cathedral preacher in Berlin.
+His youngest son was Carl Heinrich Sack (1789–1875), who was a Professor of Theology in Bonn.
+Among his descendants was theologian Wilhelm Heinrich Erbkam (1810–1884), Governor of Minden of the Prussian province of Westphalia Karl Friedrich Hermann Eichhorn (1813–1892) and Generalfeldmarschall Hermann von Eichhorn (1848–1918).